 At one stage, we had over 150 retailers in Australia and stockists in the USA, Hong Kong, Malaysia, Singapore and Russia.
 With our Taiwanese partners, we launched Pure Essense Pop Up stores in Taiwan’s most prestigious department stores.
 The event was covered by major media and much fanfare.

 We were humbled by our success and the fact that we had made our dreams come true.
 Yet our joy was short lived!
 We expected the benefits and pleasure experienced when using our soaps would be enough to sell them.
-We realised two things; that our overseas partners were focused solely on making profits, achieving KPI‘s and meeting sales targets and although we had trained to key personnel about the benefits of our product and the features of our packaging, this knowledge was not filtering down to the actual retail staff.
+We realised two things: firstly, that our overseas partners were focused solely on making profits, achieving KPI‘s and meeting sales targets rather than customers engagement.
+Secondly, although we had trained key personnel about the benefits of our product and the features of our packaging, this knowledge was not filtering down to the actual retail staff.
 I would often walk into a gift stores as a shopper only to be disappointed to find that floor staff had no knowledge of the soaps’ story, benefits or even a simple demonstration of how the box worked!
 The soaps were sitting on a shelf competing with all the other gift products, or worse in the discount bin at the end of season sales.

 My heart just broke.
 I had set out to share my knowledge with the world, to entice others to experience of the benefits of handmade soaps and how wonderful they were for your face and body.
 Yet somewhere along the journey, this message got lost in translation.
 People just thought we created pretty soaps!
 We did, but that was only a small part of our story.